bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 <div style="float: right; width: 300px; padding: 10px;">
 <img style="max-width: 100%;" alt="matrix splitting scheme" src="/blis.jpg" />
 <small>
-Artist’s impression of the matrix packing process.
-The numbers 5, 4, 3, 2, 1 are nested loops (5 the outermost) where the microkernel is looped over as #1.
+<strike>Artist’s</strike>Madman’s impression of the matrix packing process.
+The numbers 5, 4,
+3, 2, 1 are nested loops (5 the outermost) where the microkernel is looped over as #1.
 You could look at the